mkinsey/parallel/hw1/count_sort.md

 ## Question B

-There should be no loop-carried dependencies.
+There are no loop-carried dependencies.
+Due to the nature of the algorithm, each index of the `temp` array is only updated once.
+Using the work-sharing construct, each iteration of the for loop is computed once.
+This iteration then works through the collection independently of other iterations.

 ## Question C

-Because the `temp` array is updated one index at a time, and each index should only be updated once, we could call `memcpy` for each index directly inside the outer loop.
-This would parallelize the `memcpy` call, however I suspect it would be faster to copy the whole array at once.
+The `memcpy` call can be replaced with a second parallel loop, replacing indexes of `a` with `temp` however I suspect it would be faster to copy the whole array at once.

 ## Question E

-...